Lebanese security forces, protesters clash ahead of vote

 But Berri also said the Lebanese people would be unable to bear IMF conditions, saying Lebanon was not Greece or Argentina - countries that have experienced their own financial crises.

-Reporting by Tom Perry, Samia Nakhoul, Ellen Francis; Writing by Tom Perry, Editing by Angus MacSwan
+Reporting by Tom Perry, Samia Nakhoul, Ellen Francis, Laila Bassam; Writing by Tom Perry, Editing by Angus MacSwan